Human nature: Mencius

 In Mencius' view, goodness is the result of the development of innate tendencies toward the virtues of benevolence, righteousness, wisdom, and propriety.
 The tendencies are manifested in moral emotions for every human being.
 Reflection (思 (si)) upon the manifestations of the four beginnings leads to the development of virtues.
 It brings recognition that virtue takes precedence over satisfaction, but a lack of reflection inhibits moral development.
 In other words, humans have a constitution comprising emotional predispositions that direct them to goodness.

 Mencius also addresses the question why the capacity for evil is not grounded in human nature.
 If an individual becomes bad, it is not the result of his or her constitution, as their constitution contains the emotional predispositions that direct to goodness, but a matter of injuring or not fully developing his or her constitution in the appropriate direction.
 He recognizes desires of the senses as natural predispositions distinct from the four beginnings.
 People can be misled and led astray by their desires if they do not engage their ethical motivations.
 He therefore places responsibility on people to reflect on the manifestations of the four beginnings.
 Herein, it is not the function of ears and eyes but the function of the heart to reflect, as sensory organs are associated with sensual desires but the heart is the seat of feeling and thinking.
 Mencius considers core virtues—benevolence, righteousness, propriety, and wisdom—as internal qualities that humans originally possess, so people can not attain full satisfaction by solely pursuits of self-interest due to their innate morality.
 Wong (2018) underscores that Mencius' characterization of human nature as good means that "it contains predispositions to feel and act in morally appropriate ways and to make intuitive normative judgments that can with the right nurturing conditions give human beings guidance as to the proper emphasis to be given to the desires of the senses."

-Mencius sees ritual (i.e., the standard for how humans should treat and interact with each other) as an outward expression of the inherent moral sense in human nature.